weaveworks/weave/README.md

 services into weave, and in turn exports from weave services required by its applications.
-There are no application containers in this scenario (though of course there could be); weave is acting purely as a address translation and routing facility, using the weave application network as an intermediary.
+There are no application containers in this scenario (though of course there could be); weave is acting purely as an address translation and routing facility, using the weave application network as an intermediary.

 In our example above, the netcat service on $HOST3 is imported into